 Printed documents need to be effectively controlled and secure.
 Under GDPR you need to have clear document handling processes in place to manage and account for all instances of personal data.
 This includes printing, scanning and copying documents containing personal data.

 Ask yourself a couple of questions about paper documents in your organisation:

 - Can you describe the end to end process for handling a document containing someone’s personal data?

-- Can you provide an audit trail for that piece of paper?
+- Can you provide an audit trail for every printed document?

-- Can you track it right through your organisation?
+- Can you track a paper document right through your organisation?

 GDPR means you will need to give individuals’ Right to Access their stored data, as well as their Right to Erasure / Right to be Forgotten for that data.
 In both cases are you sure you could access all the personal information you hold on that person, both electronically and on paper?

 We have the solutions to ensure you comply with GDPR: